ramnathv/corise-r-for-ds/notes/week-01/04-visualizing-data/04-visualizing-data.md

 ##### Boxplot

-We can use a boxplot to visualize the relationship between a numerical variable and a categorical variable.
+We can use a box plot to visualize the relationship between a numerical variable and a categorical variable.
 For example, let us look at how the `price_per_carat` of a diamond varies with its `clarity`.